-The fascinating beauty of the ragdoll cat attracts every cat lover whether they are allergic or not.
-However, if you have cat allergies, the most frequently asked question will be "is the ragdoll cat hypoallergenic".
-The phenomenon of allergy to animals is frequent and the species that is most often mentioned as a source of allergies is certainly the cat.
+The fascinating beauty of the ragdoll cat attracts every cat lover, whether they are allergic or not.
+However, if you have cat allergies, the most frequently asked question will be, "is the ragdoll cat hypoallergenic".
+This is because the phenomenon of allergy to animals is frequent, and the species most often mentioned as a source of allergies is the cat.

 Is The Ragdoll Cat Hypoallergenic?

-We often hear that we are allergic to cat hair, but it is essential to a protein - FelD1 - contained in the cat's saliva, as well as in the urine, the hormonal, and sebaceous glands, that 85% of people with allergies react.
-As the cat washes frequently, it spreads this protein on its coat.
+We often hear that we are allergic to cat hair, but it is essential to a protein - FelD1 - contained in the cat's saliva, as well as in the urine, the hormonal, and sebaceous glands, that 85% of people with allergies react to.
+As the cat washes frequently, he spreads this protein on his coat.

-It is therefore advisable to brush the cat regularly to remove dead hair, and to vacuum often.
-Similarly, it can be recommended for those with allergies not to let the cat lounge too much in the beds...
+Therefore, brushing the cat regularly to remove dead hair and vacuum often is advisable.
+Similarly, it can be recommended for those with allergies not to let the cat lounge too much in the beds.

 This is why people with asthma wishing to adopt a cat must be particularly careful.
-It is advisable to discuss with your allergist before any project of acquiring a cat and possibly to consider desensitization which would reduce allergic manifestations.
+Therefore, it is advisable to discuss with your allergist before acquiring a cat and possibly to consider desensitization, reducing allergic manifestations.

 The Character of Ragdoll

-Docile and devoted, the Ragdoll loves the company of its family and follows its members everywhere in the house, not without having welcomed them at the door as soon as they arrive.
-He is a gentle and affectionate companion, who only asks to come on his master's lap to keep him warm and relax him with great purring after a hard day's work.
+Docile and devoted, the Ragdoll loves the company of his family and follows his members everywhere in the house, not without having welcomed them at the door as soon as they arrive.
+He is a gentle and affectionate companion who only asks to come on his guardian’s lap to keep him warm and relax him with great purring after a hard day's work.

 Very sociable, he has no problem coming to greet guests.
-If they take him in their arms, he behaves as with his masters: he relaxes all his muscles, recalling at the same time why he is called a "ragdoll".
+However, if they take him in their arms, he behaves as with his masters: he relaxes all his muscles, recalling at the same time why he is called a "ragdoll".

-Its quiet, relaxed and tolerant side makes it an excellent choice of cat breed for children, especially if they have learned how to interact with an animal.
-But even if he is not treated with all the necessary respect, for example, if he is carried for a long time in the arms throughout the whole house, he very rarely leaves his claws.
+His quiet, relaxed, and tolerant side makes him an excellent cat breed for children, especially if they have learned how to interact with animals.
+But even if he is not treated with all the necessary respect, for example, if he is carried for a long time in the arms throughout the whole house, he rarely leaves his claws.
 And if there is one cat that agrees to be dressed as a doll and then walked in a pram, it is the Ragdoll.
-Of course, however, care must be taken that the child does not overstep the bounds and abuse his complacent nature.
+Of course, however, care must be taken, so the child does not overstep the bounds and abuse his complacent nature.

-He also does not pose problems of cohabitation with congeners or with dogs, provided however that these do not chase him throughout the house.
-It can even coexist with small rodents or fish, but it is, however, advisable not to tempt fate: the Ragdoll remains a feline, and its hunting instincts can resurface at any time.
+He also does not pose problems of cohabitation with congeners or dogs, provided that these do not chase him throughout the house.
+He can even live with small rodents or fish, but it is advisable not to tempt fate: the Ragdoll remains a cat, and his hunting instincts can resurface at any time.

-Its flexible and quiet personality makes it a cat that adapts well to change and can live in just about any environment.
-A move with a cat goes much better if it's a Ragdoll than a breed that doesn't share this quality.
-Its owner can also perfectly consider taking his cat on vacation, without fearing that his companion will be completely confused and experience the change of scenery very badly.
+His flexible and quiet personality makes him a cat that adapts well to change and can live in just about any environment.
+A move with a cat goes much better if he's a Ragdoll than a breed that doesn't share this quality.
+His owner can also ideally consider taking his cat on vacation without fearing that his companion will be completely confused and experience the change of scenery very severely.
 It is also possible for him to take him then to visit his vacation spot on a leash since this is something that this breed accepts very well.

-Despite its impressive size, the Ragdoll adapts perfectly to life in an apartment, as long as it finds everything it needs there: the warmth and comfort of a cozy interior, the affection of its family, and some space to play.
-Even if he lives in a house and has free access to the outside, he is more of an indoor cat: he rarely goes out to explore the garden or the surroundings.
+Despite his an impressive size, the Ragdoll adapts perfectly to life in an apartment, as long as he finds everything he needs there: the warmth and comfort of a cozy interior, the affection of its family, and some space to play.
+However, even if he lives in a house and has free access to the outside, he is more of an indoor cat: he rarely goes out to explore the garden or the surroundings.

 Moreover, his closeness to humans and his patience make him suitable for being friends with anyone and make him an excellent therapy cat.
-By his presence and his taste for contact, he is also able to provide real comfort to his master when the latter is going through a difficult time, and the latter knows that he has in him support on whom he can count in such circumstances.
-On the other hand, it is not made for a person who likes to have peace and does not want a companion that is a bit "pot of glue", who would rather opt for a more independent breed.
+By his presence and his taste for contact, he can also provide absolute comfort to his master when the latter is going through a difficult time, and the latter knows he has support on whom he can count in such circumstances.
+On the other hand, he is not made for a person who likes to have peace and does not want a companion that is a bit "pot of glue", who would instead opt for a more independent breed.

-The Ragdoll is moderately active but appreciates being able to chase after a cloth mouse, especially since it retains a playful side throughout its life.
-He is also capable of learning a few tricks, especially if his owner uses positive reinforcement techniques using compliments and treats.
-In addition, if given the opportunity, he loves to play fetching an object thrown by his master, as a dog would.
+The Ragdoll is moderately active but appreciates being able to chase after a cloth mouse, mainly since it retains a playful side throughout its life.
+He can also learn a few tricks, primarily if his guardian uses positive reinforcement techniques, compliments, and treats.
+In addition, if given the opportunity, he loves to play, fetching an object thrown by his master, as a dog would.
 On the other hand, do not expect to see him constantly jumping on the kitchen table or climbing on furniture: preferring to run rather than jump, he hardly ventures higher than the sofa in the living room or the bed.
-Thus, unlike most of its congeners, it does not seek to have a high position to observe its environment from above but rather chooses a place that facilitates contact with its family.
+Thus, unlike most of its congeners, it does not seek a high position to observe the environment from above but instead chooses a place that facilitates contact with his family.
 You can use some cat furniture end tables for this purpose.

-Finally, he has a soft and musical voice but only rarely hears it, except in particular when he asks for his meal.
+Finally, he has a soft and musical voice but rarely hears it, except when he asks for his meal.